vishwachintu/future_projects/README.md

 [![Project Status: Concept](https://img.shields.io/badge/Project%20Status-Concept-orange)](https://img.shields.io/badge/Project%20Status-Concept-orange)

-Welcome to the future home of [Project Name]!
+Welcome to the future home of Future Projects!
 This repository is currently a placeholder for an exciting project that's in the planning stages.
 Stay tuned for updates and progress.

 ## Project Description

-[Project Name] is a [brief description of what your project aims to achieve].
+FP is a personal poc's which has been created out of fun.
 It's designed to [mention the main goals and objectives].

 ### Key Features